-Book One in The Wild Riders Series
+Book 1 in the Wild Riders Series

 Mac was no less shocked to see the beautiful girl-next-door all grown up, threatening to shoot him on the spot.
 Little did she know she was blowing his cover—and now he had to figure out how to get her out of harm’s way without succumbing to his crazy desire to take her on a hot trip down memory lane.